course-details-portlet

 Further on evaluation

-- Oral examination, ca. 20 minutes.
-This exam counts for 50% of the final grade.
+• Oral examination, approx. 20 minutes.
+Counts for 50% of the final grade.

 Each of the exams are graded separately.
 Only the final grade will be listed on official diplomas and transcripts of records from NTNU.

-Both the written exam and the oral examination must receive the grade E or better in order for the student to receive a passing grade.
-If a student fails one or both parts of the exam, they must retake both parts of the exam.
-If a student resits a passed exam, they must retake both parts of the exam.
+Both the home exam and the oral examination must receive the grade E or better in order for the student to receive a passing grade.
+Students who fail must retake both parts.
+Students who resit a passed exam, must retake both parts.

 The exam must be answered in French.